jenofdoom/react-intermediate/README.md

 several game components already embedded.
 Each hole already functions, but can currently only be triggered using the 'activate' button, and whether it is active or not is just stored in the the individual component's state, with no way of communicating that to other parts of the application.
+Because it's only in the individual component, you can also see that if you activate one and move to the 'About' page, the state is lost.

 ## Adding Redux for state management